The Bankrate promise

 The bottom line

 A bad credit score is a FICO credit score below 670 and a VantageScore lower than 661.
 If your credit isn’t where you would like it to be, remember that a bad credit score doesn’t have to weigh you down.
-Fortunately, you can take simple steps to improve your credit, and you could see results quickly.
+Fortunately, you can take simple steps to improve your credit, and you might even see results quickly.
 It’s worth the effort, because good credit can lead to more opportunities and financial benefits.